finbourne/lusid-sdk-java-preview/sdk/docs/ComplianceApi.md

     ComplianceApi apiInstance = new ComplianceApi(defaultClient);
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the rule definitions.
 Defaults to the current LUSID  system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the rule definitions.
 Defaults to returning the latest version if not  specified.
+    String page = "page_example"; // String | The pagination token to use to continue listing entities; this value is returned from the previous call.
+If  a pagination token is provided, the filter, effectiveAt and asAt fields must not have changed since the  original request.
     Integer limit = 56; // Integer | When paginating, limit the results to this number.
 Defaults to 100 if not specified.
     String filter = "filter_example"; // String | Expression to filter the results.
-    String page = "page_example"; // String | The pagination token to use to continue listing entities; this value is returned from the previous call.
-If  a pagination token is provided, the filter, effectiveAt and asAt fields must not have changed since the  original request. try {
+    try {
-      ResourceListOfComplianceRule result = apiInstance.listComplianceRules(effectiveAt, asAt, limit, filter, page);
+      ResourceListOfComplianceRule result = apiInstance.listComplianceRules(effectiveAt, asAt, page, limit, filter);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ComplianceApi#listComplianceRules");